matuteana/uned-sdn-dev-vm/gotchas.md

 # Things That Go Wrong

-Vagrant is really useful and all, but not perfect, and sometimes fails.
+Vagrant is really useful, but not perfect, and sometimes fails.
 This is a collection of failures witnessed and what was done to fix the problem.